-The table above shows the expected number of billable units and revenue to be produced under this contract.
-MHSA PEI programs will be paid based on actual cost and is not part of the above table.
-Interim Payment rates shall be at the County Maximum Allowance (CMA) rate or at lesser interim rates as agreed upon by the Director of Behavioral Health and Contractor.
+Services will be paid at Interim Payment rates as agreed upon by the Director of Behavioral Health and Contractor.
 Interim Rates are subject to the Settlement provisions below.

-County and Contractor shall periodically review the units of time for Medi-Cal services submitted through this contract and agree to renegotiate, at the discretion of the Director of Behavioral Health if contractor is: either Medi-Cal/Billable services are expected to be 10% greater or lesser than projected target minutes of time; or if the proportion of Medi-Cal/Billable units to total units of service fall below the 80% target.
+County and Contractor shall periodically review the units of time for Medi-Cal services submitted through this contract and agree to renegotiate, at the discretion of the Director of Behavioral Health if either: Medi-Cal/Billable services are expected to be 10% greater or lesser than projected target minutes of time; or the proportion of Medi-Cal/Billable units to total units of service fall below the 80% target.